TNK closes deal on transferring Chernogorneft back to Sidanco.

 Alfa Group Consortium

 Alfa Group Consortium ("Alfa"), founded in 1989, is one of the largest privately owned financial-investment conglomerates in Russia.
-Alfa Group is a combination of independent businesses, operating mainly in Russia and the CIS, whose main beneficial owners are Mikhail Fridman, German Khan and Alexey Kuzmichev.
-Besides these three individuals there are other beneficiaries in some of the businesses.
-Alfa companies’ businesses include commercial and investment banking, asset management, insurance, retail trade, water utilities, as well as special-situation investments.
+Alfa Group is a combination of independent businesses, operating mainly in Russia and the CIS.
+Alfa companies’ businesses include commercial and investment banking, asset management, insurance, retail trade, water utilities, mineral water production as well as special-situation investments.
 Companies of Alfa typically focus on value-oriented, longer-term opportunities, primarily in Russia and the CIS, but also invest in other markets which form part of their strategic business objectives.